NearHuscarl/leetcode-dashboard/README.md

 All Charts
 - Highlight nodes today, this week, this month
-- Click on data point
+- Click on data point that contains multiple problems
-  - Show list of problems | Show single problem
+  - Show list of problems
     - See problem detail
+- Click on data point that contains a single problem
+  - See problem detail
++ Scatterplot - Swarmplot sync data point

 LC solved over time
 + Line chart